eclipse-kura/kura/docs/references/rest-apis/rest-identity-api.md

 #### Create User

-- Description: This method allows to create a new user in the system
+- Description: This method allows to create a new user in the system.
+The only accepted parameter is the userName.
 - Method: POST
 - API PATH: `services/identity/v1/users/configs`